EthanJWright/gptPrompts/README.md

 for D&D 5th edition.
 Also please provide me the following information, and make it in a copyable raw HTML table.

-The table should have the following colums:
+The table should have the following rows:
 Name of Item
 Stats and Abilities
 How to attune to the item